clarus/coq-blog/posts/2019-07-25 Continuous testing for Coq projects.md

 ![Travis CI report on a pull-request](static/images/travis-ci/build-report.png "Travis CI report on a pull-request")

+## Setting up Travis CI
-We take the example of the [github.com/coq-io/system](https://github.com/coq-io/system) project.
+To setup Travis CI, we take the example of the [github.com/coq-io/system](https://github.com/coq-io/system) project.
 We need to create two files at the root of the project:

 * `coq-io-system.opam` to describe the dependencies;
 * `.travis.yml` to configure and activate Travis CI.